Rdatatable/data.table/README.md

   46. `as.data.table.data.table()` method checks and restores over-allocation, [#473](https://github.com/Rdatatable/data.table/issues/473).

+  47. When the number of rows read are less than the number of guessed rows (or allocated), `fread()` doesn't warn anymore; rather restricts to a verbose message, [#1116](https://github.com/Rdatatable/data.table/issues/1116) and [#1239](https://github.com/Rdatatable/data.table/issues/1239).
+Thanks to @slowteetoe and @hshipper.

 #### NOTES

   1. Updated error message on invalid joins to reflect the new `on=` syntax, [#1368](https://github.com/Rdatatable/data.table/issues/1368).
 Thanks @MichaelChirico.